ShabbyX/RTAI/README.md

 Only tested and confirmed working on AMD64 platforms.

-SSE and FPU support required.
+SSE, SSE2, and FPU support required.

+For more information, visit https://gcc.gnu.org/wiki/FloatingPointMath